analogrelay/git-credential-winstore/README.md

 ## Installation

 1. Download the [git-credential-winstore.exe](http://blob.andrewnurse.net/gitcredentialwinstore/git-credential-winstore.exe) application
-2. Run it (make sure you have git in your PATH)
+2. Run it!
+If you have GIT in your PATH, it should just work.
+If you don't, run 'git-credential-winstore -i C:\Path\To\Git.exe'.

 ## FAQs